ericsoco/dotfiles/README.md

-# TODO: update for zsh
+# Do this for zsh
-Temp / WIP:
 - move contents of `.bashrc` into `.profile` (sourced by all POSIX shells, including zsh)
 - replace contents of `.bashrc` with `source ~/.profile`
 - [manually set up git completion for zsh](https://medium.com/@oliverspryn/adding-git-completion-to-zsh-60f3b0e7ffbc) (unless there's a simpler way...)